-Communication of 1 October 2009 received from the Resident Representative of Hungary to the Agency on behalf of the Participating Governments of the Nuclear Suppliers Group
+Communication Received from the Permanent Mission of Argentina to the International Atomic Energy Agency on Behalf of the Participating Governments of the Nuclear Suppliers Group

-- 1. The Director General has received a letter dated 1 October 2009 from the Resident Representative of Hungary to the Agency on behalf of the Participating Governments of the Nuclear Suppliers Group.
-Attached to this letter is an updated version of a paper entitled "The Nuclear Suppliers Group: Its Origins, Role and Activities."
-The original version of this paper was issued as INFCIRC/539 on 15 September 1997: revisions were issued on 17 April 2000, 16 September 2003 and 30 May 2005. - 2.
-As requested in the letter, the revised version of the paper, attached hereto, is being circulated to Member States of the IAEA.
+- 1. The Secretariat has received a note verbale dated 12 January 2015 from the Permanent Mission of Argentina to the International Atomic Energy Agency.
+Attached to this note verbale are a letter from the Chair of the Nuclear Suppliers Group (NSG)1 to the Director General, and a revised text of the document entitled "The Nuclear Suppliers Group: Its origins, role and activities."
+The original version of this document was issued as INFCIRC/539 on 15 September 1997: revisions were issued on 17 April 2000, 16 September 2003, 30 May 2005, 5 November 2009 and 4 December 2012. - 2.
+As requested in the aforementioned note verbale, the texts of the note verbale, as well as of the letter and attachment thereto, are hereby reproduced for the information of all Member States.

-&lt;sup>1 A list of NSG participating Governments is contained in the Annex to this INFCIRC.
+1 A list of NSG participating Governments is contained in the Annex to this INFCIRC.